aesadin/Pokedex.Solution/README.md

 Wednesday:

-- Troubleshoot the API
+X Troubleshoot the API
-- Check our views in the browser
+X Check our views in the browser
-- Pokedex Styling for pokemon index
+X Pokedex Styling for pokemon index
 - Build an image Carousel